akka/alpakka-kafka/docs/src/main/paradox/atleastonce.md

 ### Batches

-If committable messages are processed in batches (using `batch` or `grouped`), it is also important to commit the resulting `CommittableOffsetBatch` only after all messages in the batch are fully processed.
+If committable messages are processed in batches (using `batch` or `grouped`), it is also important to commit the resulting @scaladoc[CommittableOffsetBatch](akka.kafka.ConsumerMessage$$CommittableOffsetBatch) only after all messages in the batch are fully processed.

-Should the batch need to be split up again, using mapConcat, care should be taken to associate the `CommittableOffsetBatch` only with the last message.
+Should the batch need to be split up again, using mapConcat, care should be taken to associate the @scaladoc[CommittableOffsetBatch](akka.kafka.ConsumerMessage$$CommittableOffsetBatch) only with the last message.
 This scenario could occur if we created batches to more efficiently update a database and then needed to split up the batches to send individual messages to a Kafka producer flow.

 ### Multiple Destinations

 In the Conditional Message Processing section below we discuss how to handle producing to multiple Kafka topics, but here we consider writing to other types of persistent storage, or performing other side-effects, perhaps in addition to producing to Kafka topics.

-To commit an offset or an offset batch only after the multiple effects have been performed, we will usually want to asssemble our side-effecting flows in series, one after the other.
+To commit an offset or an offset batch only after the multiple effects have been performed, we will usually want to assemble our side-effecting flows in series, one after the other.
 This still allows the side effects to be performed concurrently on distinct messages, using `mapAsync` for example.

 Alternatively, we could split-off the flow using `alsoTo` to perform the effects in distinct parallel flows.
 We would then use `zip` to bring the two flows back together and re-associate the matching committable offsets.
 This step is important to ensure that we only commit an offset once the effects from both flows are complete.
 This constrains the two flows to output the exact same sequence of committable offsets.
 So this approach may not be significantly more flexible then a serial arrangement.